Socio-economic outcome area 5

 The new proficiency level, Needs additional support, is a better representation of students who are not achieving the learning outcomes expected at the time of testing.
 The Needs additional support proficiency level is intended to identify students who are at risk of not progressing satisfactorily at school.
 Students with results in other levels may also need support in particular areas.
 Those in the Developing level are likely to need more support than those in the Exceeding and Strong levels.

 The proportion of participating students varies across jurisdictions.
-Readers are urged to be cautious when comparing results.
+Nationally, Aboriginal and Torres Strait Islander participation rates are below 90% across all year levels and NAPLAN domains.
+Readers are urged to be cautious when comparing these results, as low NAPLAN participation may bias the results.
 Student participation in NAPLAN testing in reading, writing and numeracy for years 3, 5, 7 and 9, by Indigenous status and state and territory, is presented in table SE5c.4.

 States and territories have different school starting ages resulting in differing average age of students at the time of testing.